 The 40 ft. chandelier, weighing 1,100 pounds is suspended from château’s ceiling in loops.
 It is made from three interchanging threads of hundreds of Swarovski crystals illuminated by LED lights.

-Bouroullec brothers demonstrated to guests the mechanics of turning the chandeliers lights from powerful to dim.
+Bouroullec brothers demonstrated to guests the mechanics of turning the lights of the chandeliers from powerful to dim.

 One of the guests quipped “I’d like to see chimpanzees hanging on it,” while another said he would like to have a mini Gabriel chandelier for his own staircase.